Cinéfondation: The Selection

-The Selection

 Each year, the Cinéfondation selects 15 to 20 short and medium-length films presented by film schools from all over the world.
 Cinéfondation's Selection (La Sélection) is a parallel section of the Official Selection of Cannes Film Festival.

 Every year, more than 1,000 student films reach the Cinéfondation to present their film to la Sélection.
 This selection of films is projected at the Cannes Festival and presented to the Cinéfondation and Shorts Jury, which awards prizes to the best three at an official Festival ceremony.

 Prize winners

 The Residence

 The Residence du Festival (La Résidence) is a programme for young international directors working on their first or second film.
 Each year twelve participants are selected and invited to live in Paris for four and a half months as they embark on a course designed to help them in the writing and production of their films, with help and support from film professionals.

 The following 30 sessions have been conducted since the inception of the programme.